OpenNuvoton/NuML_Studio/README.md

-NuML_Studio
+# NuML_Studio

-===
-This is the UI tool of TFLM ML model project generate and real time data collection tool for Nuvoton ML MCU.
+This is a UI tool for generating TFLM ML model projects and collecting real-time data for Nuvoton ML MCUs.
 It can be executed on Windows without the need to install Python or any related libraries.

 ## How this works
-- Download from newest [release](https://github.com/MaxCYCHEN/NuML_embedded/releases) or build yourself.
+- Download the latest [release](https://github.com/MaxCYCHEN/NuML_embedded/releases) or build yourself.
 - Double-click `NuML_Studio.exe` to launch the tool.
     - If you want to upload to Edge Impulse or download single test data to deployment, please update your project API key in `API_key.txt`.